You can register for SASS Support Groups below.

 Please be aware: there are times when, due to circumstances beyond our control, a support group meeting may have to be canceled with short notice.
 On those occasions, we update our calendar and post notices to our social media platforms (Facebook and Instagram); you may also always call our business line (541-484-9791) to verify the schedule of our meetings.

+No, children are not permitted to attend SASS groups.
 Why are children are not allowed?
 Research shows that having children present while people are processing trauma may not be healthy for them.
 Additionally, not everyone feels comfortable discussing their trauma in front of other people’s children, so their presence may be disruptive.
 Because of this, we cannot allow children in group.
 Our apologies for any inconvenience this may cause!

 We hope one day to have the funding to provide childcare for group participants, however at this time we do not have the resources to provide this service.